s87485759/entryscape/README.md

     ./INSTALL-dojo.sh

 ###3.
 Configure the main application

-You configure the application by providing a `config.js` file:
+You configure the application by providing a `config`-folder.
+You can either use `config-example` without changes (by copying it to `config`), or base your own configuration on it.

-    mkdir config
-    cd config
-    cp ../config-example/config.js config.js

-And then edit the config file to your liking.

 ###4.
 Deploy EntryScape
 You need to deploy EntryScape in parallel to [EntryStore](https://bitbucket.org/metasolutions/entrystore) so it can do